-- The prize will consist of a cash award, a medallion, and certificate awarded at a ceremony at the Annual Meeting.
-The current cash portion of the prize is $25,000.
+- The prize will consist of an inflation adjusted cash award, a medallion, and certificate awarded at a ceremony at the Annual Meeting.
+The current cash portion of the prize is $27,500.

 - The AAA/J. Michael and Mary Anne Cook/Deloitte Foundation Prize Convener and Representatives of the Donors will be appointed each year by the Management Team.

 - The Selector Panel members will be appointed to serve staggered three-year terms by the Management Team.

 - The Convenor will be appointed to serve staggered two-year terms by the Management Team.